Silcrow/math-game/docs/PROMPT.md

 The above should be "game-name classic" version, with a "game settings" for adjusting pure numericals (for the sake of experimenting balancing the game), like gold random %, health drop rate, etc. Not sure yet what else should be adjustable, but I'll eventually want it to be fun but also pushes players to "learn math" by rewarding solving their weaknesses (this is complicated, coz it means reward mechanism adapts)

+- Optionally scale the heal by tile/card value later.
+Healing is now unequal = earlier, each tile heals 2 units as a placeholder, but now construct a mechanism so that it heals either 1, 2, 3 units.
+Later, healing amount will be baed on a the card.
+- when moving to a gold card, score incre 1.
+- victory condition when score = 10.

 things to add later
 - high score sharing should be a screenshot or something prettier, not text that looks like you can type yourself. (something that advertises the app/brand)
+- when score and health incre, I want a +1 animation on the HUD.